buildasaurs/XcodeServer-API-Docs/README.md

 > Unofficial documentation of the Xcode Server API (Xcode 7 edition).

-**This is Work In Progress, more documentation is being added over time**
+**This is Work In Progress, endpoints are being documented over time**

 # :thought_balloon: Purpose
 Many of us like the [Xcode Server](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/xcode_guide-continuous_integration/) continuous integration tool.
 [Recently](https://developer.apple.com/videos/wwdc/2015/?id=410) it introduced an API which allows you to integrate it in your workflow.
 This API is however not yet fully documented, which this project attempts to fix.

-This knowledge is used in [XcodeServerSDK](https://github.com/czechboy0/XcodeServerSDK), an unofficial SDK for talking to the Xcode Server API written in Swift.
+This knowledge is used in [XcodeServerSDK](https://github.com/czechboy0/XcodeServerSDK), an unofficial SDK for talking to the Xcode Server API written in Swift, where you can get a good understanding of how to call many of the following APIs.
 This enables tools like [Buildasaur](https://github.com/czechboy0/Buildasaur), which allow for Xcode Server to be an even more powerful tool.

 # :warning: Warning
 Since there is no official documentation yet, calling APIs with bad parameters might brick your Xcode Server.
 Note that many of the API endpoints are used *internally* by Xcode Server, so it might not be smart to try everything.
 I will gradually document the tried and useful endpoints and warn against the more tricky ones.
 However, *I am in no way liable for what you do with this information*.
 I recommend to not experiment on your production Xcode Server and instead run a development Xcode Server on your development machine.
 There you can always reset everything with `sudo xcrun xcscontrol --reset`, which **deletes all** Xcode Server data including your setup bots and integration assets.